Sneaky expenses that can wreck your budgetFinances

-- The $1,000 Cup of Coffee
+- The $1,000 cup of coffee

 When was the last time you closely reviewed your cellphone bill?
 Well, now may be the time to take a look.
 You’ll want to make sure you haven’t been incurring any data overage fees, and that you aren’t being charged for parental controls you no longer need.
-If you spot any of these, call your provider and update your account so that you’re only paying for what you actually need.
+If you spot any of these, contact your provider and update your account so that you’re only paying for what you actually need.
 And if data overages are plaguing you, consider an unlimited data plan, or make sure your settings only allow you to stream music, videos, and games when you’re on Wi-Fi.

-- Unused Monthly Services
+- Unused monthly services

-- Carrying a Credit Card Balance
+- Carrying a credit card balance

-- Throwing Away Food at Home
+- Throwing away food at home

 Cooking at home is a great way to save money.
 But throwing away food in the process is not.
 Many Americans with good intentions go grocery shopping, but never use up what’s in the refrigerator, which can add up in wasted food costs.
 The best way to cut down on this is to shop more often (maybe a few times a week) so you have less food sitting around, and plan out your weekly meals — and make a detailed list — before you hit the store.